 So, our objective was to design robust and stable investment models.
 Therefore, we searched for a specific range of parameter values, within which the profits and other criteria (e.g., drawdowns) would be acceptable.
 These parameter values are settled in the center of the flattest parameter space.
 So, a minor market shift will not result in dramatic and negative equity shifts.

 Do you guarantee results better than buy-and-hold?

 No investment strategy can ensure results better than buy-and-hold, nor guarantee an investment against loss in declining markets.

 But does market timing work?

 So, most of you are familiar with the concept of buying stocks and bonds and prefer a “Buy and Hold”-approach.
-We think that buying and holding works for many people, because of the long term positive bias of stock markets.
+We think that buying and holding works for many people because of the long-term positive stock market bias.
 But sometimes this concept gets dangerous:

 – Emotions (fear and greed) will undermine the required discipline.

 – A “Buy and Hold”-strategy can underperform for extended periods (e.g., US stock market: 1929-1954 (no inflation-adjustment); Japanese stock market: 1989-?).

 – The financial markets are mirroring the battle between fear and greed, and therefore they are NOT following a random walk.

 – To discipline our self by using a computerized and unbiased approach for investing.